 How to Interpret Your AUDIT Score

-0 to 7: Scores in this range suggest that your drinking is not causing serious problems or putting you at risk of suffering serious alcohol-related problems at this time.
+0 to 7: Scores in this range suggest that your drinking is not causing serious problems or putting you at risk of suffering serious alcohol-related problems at this time and may fall into the category of moderate casual drinking.
 Nonetheless, if you and/or others are concerned about your drinking and would like a professional evaluation, please contact us to schedule a private consultation.

-8 to 15: Scores in this range suggest that your drinking is already causing problems and likely putting you at risk of experiencing more serious alcohol-related problems if it continues at this level.
+8 to 15: Scores in this range suggest that your drinking is already causing problems and putting you at risk of experiencing more serious alcohol-related problems if it continues at this level.
+In other words, your alcohol consumption is beyond the limits of casual moderate drinking.
 You may want to consider reducing your alcohol consumption or stopping completely.
 Please contact us to schedule a private consultation.

 16+: Scores in this range, and particularly those above 20, suggest that you are experiencing significant alcohol-related problems and may be alcohol dependent.
 You would be well advised to consult with a qualified healthcare professional to discuss available treatment options.
 Please contact us to schedule a private consultation.